SeanKilleen/seankilleen.github.io/_posts/2021-11-12-how-to-keep-a-vm-desktop-awake.md

   - scripts
   - autohotkey
 date: 2021-11-12 10:00 -0400
+excerpt: "A littke AutoHotkey goes a long way."
 header:
   overlay_image: /images/overlays/unsplash/ehimetalor-akhere-unuabona-TvJk52iLxQA-unsplash.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background